skypjack/entt/docs/md/entity.md

   must be purged, then perform a second iteration to clean them up one by one.

-A notable side effect of this feature is that the number of required allocations is further reduced in most of the cases.
+A notable side effect of this feature is that the number of required allocations is further reduced in most cases.

 ### More performance, more constraints